 Most corals, like other cnidarians, contain a symbiotic algae called zooxanthellae, within their gastrodermal cells.
 The coral provides the algae with a protected environment and the compounds necessary for photosynthesis.
 These include carbon dioxide, produced by coral respiration, and inorganic nutrients such as nitrates, and phosphates, which are metabolic waste products of the coral.
 In return, the algae produce oxygen and help the coral to remove wastes.
 Most importantly, they supply the coral with organic products of photosynthesis.
 These compounds, including glucose, glycerol, and amino acids, are utilized by the coral as building blocks in the manufacture of proteins, fats, and carbohydrates, as well as the synthesis of calcium carbonate (CaCO3).
 The mutual exchange of algal photosynthates and cnidarian metabolites is the key to the prodigious biological productivity and limestone-secreting capacity of reef building corals (Barnes, R.D., 1987; Barnes, R.S.K. and Hughes, 1999; Lalli and Parsons, 1995; Levinton, 1995; Sumich, 1996).

 Zooxanthellae often are critical elements in the continuing health of reef-building corals.
 As much as 90% of the organic material they manufacture photosynthetically is transferred to the host coral tissue (Sumich, 1996).
 If these algal cells are expelled by the polyps, which can occur if the colony undergoes prolonged physiological stress, the host may die shortly afterwards.
 The symbiotic zooxanthellae also confers its color to the polyp.
 If the zooxanthellae are expelled, the colony takes on a stark white appearance, which is commonly described as coral bleaching (Barnes, R.S.K. and Hughes, 1999; Lalli and Parsons, 1995).
-However, if the stressors are removed within a short period of time, corals may gain zooxanthellae back and, under favorable conditions, they can eventually recover.

 Massive reef structures are formed when each stony coral polyp secretes a skeleton of CaCO3.
 Most stony corals have very small polyps, averaging 1 to 3 mm in diameter, but entire colonies can grow very large and weigh several tons.
 Although all corals secrete CaCO3, not all are reef builders.
 Some corals, such as Fungia sp., are solitary and have single polyps that can grow as large as 25 cm in diameter.
 Other coral species are incapable of producing sufficient quantities of CaCO3 to form reefs.
 Many of these corals do not rely on the algal metabolites produced by zooxanthellae, and live in deeper and/or colder waters beyond the geographic range of most reef systems (Barnes, R.D., 1987; Sumich, 1996).

 The skeletons of stony corals are secreted by the lower portion of the polyp.
-This process produces a cup, called the calice, in which the polyp sits.
+This process produces a cup, called the calyx, in which the polyp sits.
 The walls surrounding the cup are called the theca, and the floor is called the basal plate.
-Thin, calcareous septa (sclerosepta), which provide structural integrity, protection, and an increased surface area for the polyps soft tissues, extend upward from the basal plate and radiate inward from its outer wall.
+Thin, calcareous septa (sclerosepta), which provide structural integrity, protection, and an increased surface area for the polyps soft tissues, extend upward from the basal plate and radiate outward from its center.
 Periodically, a polyp will lift off its base and secrete a new floor to its cup, forming a new basal plate above the old one.
 This creates a minute chamber in the skeleton.
 While the colony is alive, CaCO3 is deposited, adding partitions and elevating the coral.
-When polyps are physically stressed, they contract into the calice so that virtually no part is exposed above the skeletal platform.
+When polyps are physically stressed, they contract into the calyx so that virtually no part is exposed above the skeletal platform.
 This protects the organism from predators and the elements (Barnes, R.D., 1987; Sumich, 1996).

-At other times, the polyp extends out of the calice.
+At other times, the polyp extends out of the calyx.
 The timing and extent to which a polyp extends from its protective skeleton often depends on the time of the day, as well as the species of coral.
 Most polyps extend themselves furthest when they feed on plankton at night.

-In addition to a substantial horizontal component, the polyps of colonial corals are connected laterally to their neighbors by a thin horizontal sheet of tissue called the coenosarc, which covers the limestone between the calices.
+In addition to a substantial horizontal component, the polyps of colonial corals are connected laterally to their neighbors by a thin horizontal sheet of tissue called the coenosarc, which covers the limestone between the calyxes.
 Together, polyps and coenosarc constitute a thin layer of living tissue over the block of limestone they have secreted.
 Thus, the living colony lies entirely above the skeleton (Barnes, R.S.K. and Hughes, 1999).

 Colonies of reef-building (hermatypic) corals exhibit a wide range of shapes, but most can be classified within ten general forms.
 Branching corals have branches that also have (secondary) branches.
 Digitate corals look like fingers or clumps of cigars and have no secondary branches.
 Table corals are table-like structures of fused branches.
 Elkhorn coral has large, flattened branches.
 Foliose corals have broad plate-like portions rising above the substrate.
 Encrusting corals grow as a thin layer against the substrate.
 Submassive corals have knobs, columns or wedges protruding from an encrusting base.
 Massive corals are ball-shaped or boulder-like corals which may be small as an egg or large as a house.
 Mushroom corals resemble the attached or unattached tops of mushrooms.
 Cup corals look like egg cups or cups that have been squashed, elongated or twisted (McManus et al. 1997).
 While the growth patterns of stony coral colonies are primarily species-specific, a colonys geographic location, environmental factors (e.g., wave action, temperature, light exposure), and the density of surrounding corals may affect and/or alter the shape of the colony as it grows (Barnes, R.D.
 1987; Barnes, R.S.K. and Hughes 1999, Lalli and Parsons, 1995).